noahpresler/semesterly/docs/setup.rst

 Setting up Visual Studio Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We recommend using `Visual Studio Code <https://code.visualstudio.com/>`_
-(VSCode) for its integration with WSL, Docker, and the Postgres database.
-This
+(VSCode) for its integration with WSL 2, Docker, and the Postgres database.
-section assumes you will be using Visual Studio Code for development with
+This section assumes you will be using Visual Studio Code for development with
 Semester.ly.

 1. If you are on Windows OS, see the following guide on